Sales Development Representatives, also known as SDRs, have the responsibility to grow new business by contacting potential prospects.

 Some of the most common ways SDRs contact potential prospects are through emails, LinkedIn and, of course, cold calling.

-For those unfamiliar with cold calling, it’s when a sales representative makes unsolicited calls to someone in order to sell them a product or service.
+For those unfamiliar with SDR cold calling, it’s when a sales representative makes unsolicited calls to someone in order to sell them a product or service.
 And even if you’re not familiar with this tactic, you can imagine calling a stranger out of the blue doesn’t make for an easy sell.
+We’re here to cover some of our top cold calling techniques and cold calling best practices for top success.

 Cold calling is still a common sales strategy and can help sales teams bring in more revenue.
 Here at Covideo, we believe human connection and personality should never be compromised.
 Supplementing video messaging with cold calling will add more value to your prospecting strategy.

-Video messaging has the ability to put a face to the name and humanize the sales process.
+Video messaging, also known as cold calling videos, has the ability to put a face to the name and humanize the sales process.
 Unlike a phone call, video messages show the recipient that a real person is reaching out to them.
 Not just some unfamiliar voice coming out of their phone.

 And since only 18% of buyers trust salespeople, SDRs should do everything they can to build trust within their business relationships.
 Take a look at how Coach D. uses video email in his sales strategy.